-When the COVID-19 pandemic swept across Indiana, ICI held weekly zoom meetings to help navigate the many unprecedented decisions that faced its member presidents.
-Some of ICI’s tasks included facilitating meeting with the entire Indiana Congressional delegation, multiple meetings with the key state officials, securing supplies and services at economies of scale, writing boilerplate policies to address the pandemic-related campus changes, and offered expert advice and consultation on CARES Act and Paycheck Protection Program details.
+When the COVID-19 pandemic swept across Indiana, ICI held weekly Zoom meetings to help navigate the many unprecedented decisions that faced its member presidents.
+Some of ICI’s tasks included facilitating a meeting with the entire Indiana Congressional delegation, multiple meetings with key state officials, securing supplies and services at economies of scale, writing boilerplate policies to address the pandemic-related campus changes, and offered expert advice and consultation on CARES Act and Paycheck Protection Program details.
 The entire staff delivered testing materials across the state overnight when the State Health Commissioner Dr. Kris Box asked for help screening students prior to Thanksgiving break.

 In June 2020, in the midst of the pandemic the U.S. Department of Education delivered new Title IX regulations that were to take effect at the end of August.
 In a few short weeks, ICI developed and produced training on the new law to every campus.
 In addition, ICI created a pool of investigators and advisors that campuses could call on to help with their Title IX complaints.

 The Holy Grail of demonstrating the value of a college degree is accurate, unassailable data documenting what happens after students graduate.
 Working with the US Census Bureau, ICI is the first private college association in the nation to post on its website graduates’ results by major and by campus.
-The searchable data base lists the degree field, the jobs where graduates are employed, the state they live in, their median annual data, and their median annual student debt.
+The searchable database lists the degree field, the jobs where graduates are employed, the state they live in, their median annual data, and their median annual student debt.
 This publicly available data proves the value of a degree from Indiana’s private colleges.

 When all other parts of Indiana’s state budget were reduced by 15 percent, Governor Holcomb and the Legislature held student aid steady.
 Maintaining the level of student aid is a testament to many years of successfully influencing policy-makers as to the value of ICI’s colleges.
-Even during the darkest days of a pandemic, policy-makers were convinced that helping Hoosiers complete a college degree was essential to Indiana’s future.
+Even during the darkest days of a pandemic, policymakers were convinced that helping Hoosiers complete a college degree was essential to Indiana’s future.

 More than 20 years ago, the Lilly Endowment created the Community Scholars Program which provides 121 full-tuition-plus-books stipend to students attending a college in Indiana.
 ICI administers that program in close concert with local community foundations.
-ICI oversees other significant grant programs of the Ball Brothers Foundation, the John W. Anderson Foundation, the Norbert Noyes Foundation, and United Parcel Service.
+ICI oversees other significant grant programs of the Ball Brothers Foundation, the John W. Anderson Foundation, the Nicholas Noyes Foundation, and United Parcel Service.
 ICI staff neither raises funds on its own nor charges grant administration fees to its members.